Call Us

 • A Priory expert gives her top tips for parents processing these emotions

 As thousands of teenagers take up their places at university, some of them leave behind more than empty rooms at home.
 Their parents, used to having them around, can suddenly find themselves alone in an unusually quiet house, struggling to handle the emotions this provokes.
-This sensation, a combination of loneliness and grief, is dubbed ‘Empty Nest Syndrome’, and although it is not a clinical diagnosis, it is widely recognised to affect thousands of parents every year.
+This sensation, a combination of loneliness and grief, is dubbed ‘empty nest syndrome’, and although it's not a clinical diagnosis, it's widely recognised to affect thousands of parents every year.

 Parents who find themselves feeling low and anxious are definitely not alone, and there are steps they can take.
-Priory psychotherapist Pamela Roberts, based at the Priory’s Hospital in Woking, Surrey, says; “Any signs of loneliness are ultimately a sign to reach out, when you are ready, and connect and talk to people who can just listen.
+Priory Psychotherapist, Pamela Roberts, based at Priory Hospital Woking, in Surrey, says: “Any signs of loneliness are ultimately a sign to reach out, when you're ready, and connect and talk to people who can just listen.
 With compassion, grief softens.”

 Remember, your children may have left home, but they are still a big part of your life